-There is currently little clearly visible evidence of agricultural activity within KAVHA, with the possible exception of some food plants in the gardens of the Quality Row houses and Government House.
+There is currently little clearly visible evidence of agricultural activity within KAVHA, with the exception of some food plants in the gardens of the Quality Row houses and Government House.

 Conservation Actions Priority Ensure sustainable grazing practices within the KAVHA site so that negative impacts on physical fabric, archaeological resources, water quality, and public health, weed movement, and erosion are avoided.
 Short term, ongoing Adopt an integrated approach to livestock management within a broader perspective of conserving heritage values and traditions and protecting environmental values and public health.
-Short term, ongoing Control quotas and movement of cattle on public land within KAVHA, in accordance with specific proposals outlined in Appendix A of the CLMP.
-Short-medium term Implement measures to control the movement of livestock and to exclude livestock from creeks and waterways within the KAVHA site, for conservation of cultural values and for environmental and public health benefits.
-(Refer to Appendix A of the CLMP.)
-Short term Encourage sustainable practices for primary production, including for grazing and potential future agricultural activities, where adverse physical impacts are avoided.
+Short term, ongoing Control movement of livestock on public land within KAVHA and on Quality Row.
+Management needs to be active and adaptive and involve consultation and clear communication between relevant parties, such as KAVHA management and cattle owners.
+Short-medium term Implement measures to control the movement of livestock to ensure land degradation, erosion, water pollution and harm to significant physical fabric of structures and ruins are avoided.
+Short term Establish and agree on arrangements for control grazing on steeper slopes public land within KAVHA between cattle owners and KAVHA management.
+Short term Ensure adequate provision of watering points (with gravity fed or pumped water) where fencing is introduced to creeks and waterways.
+Watering points need adequate space and hard stand areas.
+Heritage impacts of watering points will need to be assessed.
+As required Undertake further discussion with NICA and the institutions trialling virtual fencing for KAVHA as an alternative to barriers Short term Encourage sustainable practices for primary production, including for grazing and potential future agricultural activities, where adverse physical impacts are avoided.
 As required